iamsantanubanerjee/iamsantanubanerjee.github.io/content/natural-language-processing/introduction/basic-terminologies.md

 **Disadvantages**

-* Stemming removes the meaning of the word
+* Stemming might remove the meaning of the word

 **Example Code**